 4. Local development at work

 The Association of CLDs du Québec (ACLDQ) is an important vehicle for its members.
 It represents them in negotiations with the government; for example, it was involved in negotiations with the government for the last three year renewal of funding.
-It organises training sessions, exchange knowledge on practices, agrees on common tools for evaluating the work and of course represents its members in coalitions or networking with other national (provincial) associations.
+It organizes training sessions, exchange knowledge on practices, agrees on common tools for evaluating the work and of course represents its members in coalitions or networking with other national (provincial) associations.
 For example, the ACLDQ is a member of the Chantier de l’économie sociale du Québec and has a seat on its board.

 Two examples of the Association’s work help understand local development in Quebec.